 2. Focus on SEO

-Did you know, 62% of consumers turn to search engines first when they want to learn more about a new business, product, or service?
+Did you know, that 62% of consumers turn to search engines first when they want to learn more about a new business, product, or service?

-This means, if you want your business to be a part of your target audience's search process, then you need to show up in search results, and that is achieved by focusing on SEO.
+This means, that if you want your business to be a part of your target audience's search process, then you need to show up in search results, and that is achieved by focusing on SEO.

 SEO is one of the most prominent low-budget services in the digital marketing sphere.
 If done right, SEO can improve your website’s rankings on Google, and in turn, helps you attract more traffic - which, ideally, converts into leads and customers.